Essay 1:

 Explanation:

 Like most “why this school?” questions, this prompt is asking you to answer two different questions: why do you want to study what you want to study and why do you want to do it at Georgetown in particular?
-Be sure to explain why your educational goals align with the mission of the School of Health—note that the prompt specifically names innovation, interdisciplinarity, and community engagement as central to the school’s mission.
+Be sure to articulate how your educational goals align with the mission of the School of Health—note that the prompt specifically names innovation, interdisciplinarity, and community engagement as central to the school’s mission.
 You should therefore seek to tie your own interests and goals back to these core values.

-Be specific in the discussion of your intended major: what aspects of the academic program interest you and why?
+Be specific in your discussion of your intended major: what aspects of the academic program interest you and why?
 Are there specific faculty, courses, or research pathways that you want to take advantage of?
 If so, be sure to explain how taking advantage of such opportunities will allow you to reach your vocational goals after graduation.

 Applicants to the Walsh School of Foreign Service: